-- Run in the root of the Git repository the command ./mvn\escet.sh org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=<new-version>, where <new-version> is replaced by the new version, e.g. 0.2.0.qualifier.
+- Run in the root of the Git repository the command mvn org.eclipse.tycho:tycho-versionsplugin:N.N.N:set-parent-version -DnewParentVersion=<new-version>, where <new-version> is replaced by the new version (e.g. 0.2.0.qualifier), and N.N.N by the Tycho version (e.g., 4.0.1, see .mvn/extensions.xml for the version currently in use).
 This replaces most version numbers automatically.
 Check all changes to ensure no versions are updated that should not be updated. - Verify that the product version in org.eclipse.escet.product/escet.product is properly updated.
 The old version should no longer be present.
 This should be automatic. - Verify that the feature version of the product feature in org.eclipse.escet.product/escet.product is properly updated.
 The old version should no longer be present.
-This should be automatic. - Verify that the Bundle-Version of all MANIFEST.MF files in org.eclipse.escet.\ projects are properly updated.
+This should be automatic. - Verify that the version of each import feature in all feature.xml files is properly updated.
 The old version should no longer be present.
-This should be automatic. - Manually replace in all MANIFEST.MF files the regex org\.eclipse\.escet\.([a-z0-9\.]+);bundle-version="<old-version>" by org.eclipse.escet.\1;bundle-version="<new-version>", where <old-version> and <new-version> are replaced by actual versions, e.g. 0.1.0.
+This should be automatic. - Verify that the Bundle-Version of all MANIFEST.MF files in org.eclipse.escet. projects are properly updated.
+The old version should no longer be present.
+This should be automatic. - Manually replace in all MANIFEST.MF files the regex org\.eclipse\.escet\.([a-z0-9\.]+);bundleversion="<old-version>" by org.eclipse.escet.\1;bundle-version="<new-version>", where <oldversion> and <new-version> are replaced by actual versions, e.g. 0.1.0.
 Check for unintended changes.
 Search for the old version in all manifests to ensure none remain. - In all documentation sets, add a new section to the release notes for the new version, before the existing versions: